prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     probability (p): P(N < n).
 The df parameter must be positive real values.
     The probability p must lie on the interval [0, 1].

+.. function:: inverse_f_cdf(n_df, d_df, p) -> double

+    Compute the inverse of the F cdf with given numerator df (degrees of freedom), denominator df (degrees of freedom) parameters for the cumulative probability (p): P(N < n).
+The numerator df, denominator df parameters must be positive real values.
+    The probability p must lie on the interval [0, 1].

 .. function:: inverse_normal_cdf(mean, sd, p) -> double

     Compute the inverse of the Normal cdf with given mean and standard